Anton Kuzhelkov with his wife Alena

 Suspected of:

-According to the investigation, he "deliberately carried out active organizational actions on the territory of the city of Kirsanov, Tambov Region ... expressed in the convening of meetings, the organization of religious speeches and services, the distribution of literature of extremist content, the collection of funds under the guise of donations, the implementation of preaching activities"
+According to the investigation, he "deliberately carried out organizational actions in Kirsanov, Tambov Region... expressed by convening meetings, organizing religious presentations and meetings for worship, distributing literature of extremist content,collecting funds under the guise of donations, implementing preaching activity"

 Court case number: